Your career trajectory is not up to them;

 Linda Taliaferro has worked for numerous Fortune 500 companies, including as a senior-level executive of a $4 billion company.
 Throughout her career, she learned first-hand the challenges of climbing the corporate ladder and how various hindrances can prevent good people from reaching their full potential.
 She has seen people, especially those who looked like herself, deal with various obstacles and question what was holding them back.
 Linda's mission and passion are to flip the script so that more well-deserved people are seated at the table.
 Her passion for helping people get a seat at the table propelled Linda to create The TEE, The Extra Effort.

 Linda Taliaferro is a board member of the Greater Southeast Michigan Girl Scouts.
 Linda is a member of the Automotive Women's Alliance Foundation (AWAF) Executive Advisory Council and served as the President of AWAF from 2017 - 2019.
 She also served on the board of the American Heart Association Metro Detroit from 2017 - 2019.
+Linda received the 2020 Industry Achievement Award from the Automotive Women's Alliance Foundation for her contributions to the advancement and empowerment of women in the industry.
 In February 2020, Linda was named as one of Michigan Chronicle's Women of Excellence Honorees.
 She was named one of Savoy's 2019 Most Influential Women in Corporate America, and received the Alternatives For Girls’ Role Model Award for her professional accomplishments and community service.
 She was selected as one of the Profiles of Diversity Journal's 2017 Women Worth Watching in STEM.
 In 2015 she received the Women of Color STEM Special Recognition award in the Career Achievement in Industry segment.
 Linda is a member of The Links Incorporated, Alpha Kappa Alpha Sorority, Incorporated and Jack & Jill of America, Incorporated.